camunda/camunda-docs-manual/content/user-guide/process-applications/the-processes-xml-deployment-descriptor.md

 # Location of the processes.xml File

 The default location of the processes.xml file is `META-INF/processes.xml`.
-The Camunda BPM platform will parse and process all processes.xml files on the classpath of a process application.
+The Camunda Platform will parse and process all processes.xml files on the classpath of a process application.
 Composite process applications (WAR / EAR) may carry multiple subdeployments providing a META-INF/processes.xml file.

 In an apache maven based project, add the the processes.xml file to the `src/main/resources/META-INF` folder.